ARQMath/ARQMathDataset/README_DATA.md

   Given a formula as a query, participants should retrieve formulas related to the formula query.

- While available data for participants are from year 2010 to 2018.
+The data avaiable for participants covers posts from the year 2010 to 2018.
 The topics for both tasks are selected from posts (questions) created in 2019.
 Futher information please check the ARQMath [webpage](https://www.cs.rit.edu/~dprl/ARQMath/).
 You may also consider joining the discussion forum [here](https://groups.google.com/forum/#!forum/arqmath-lab).

 <a name="collection"></a>
 # Collection